Syd Dale: Music libraries

 Dale entered the world of library music in 1965, when he produced a set of 16 pieces for music publishing company Josef Weinberger, recorded at Lansdowne Studios.
 They were issued that year on two 10-inch vinyl LPs in Weinberger's Audio series, and ten years later as the 12-inch album Strictly for the Birds/Straight Down the Middle.
 Included was the track "Marching There and Back," which became familiar from 1970 as the signature tune to the BBC television series Screen Test.

 Then Dale met Robin Phillips of the KPM Music Recorded Library at his office in 21 Denmark Street, and began contributing to KPM's 1000 Series of library records, such as KPM 1002 The Sounds of Syd Dale (1966).
-Others with major Syd Dale contributions included KPM 1017 Impact and Action, and KPM 1018 Tension and Suspense, which both proved popular in the United States market.
+Others with major Syd Dale contributions included KPM 1017 Impact and Action, and KPM 1018 Tension and Suspense, which both proved popular in the United States and Australian markets.
 KPM soon became part of the international EMI Group, and Dale was asked by EMI's Capitol Records in the US to arrange and conduct an album of music from the TV shows Bonanza and The High Chaparral.

 In 1971, he founded his own Amphonic Music company and record label for the express purpose of recording and producing his compositions and supplying library and production music to the television, film and radio business.
 Initially it operated from 8- Mortimer Street, close to the BBC, but later moved into a Surrey mansion, Kerchesters, Waterhouse Lane in Kingswood.
 The first Amphonic album was Big Band Sounds of Today (AMPS 101), including music by Brian Fahey, James Clarke, Malcolm Lockyer, Dick Walter, Ronnie Hazlehurst and Ronnie Aldrich.
 Other Amphonic LPs, including compositions by Dale include AMPS 113 Melody all the Way (1975, credited as the Concert Pop Orchestra), AMPS 114 Sounds 80 (1975), and AMPS 120 Where the Action Is (1977).